 Incremental loading has no effect for Dashboards, Chained Reports, or Scheduled Reports.
 Exporting from the Report Tree and Advanced Report Designer is not affected by incremental loading.

 Infinite Scrolling v2018.1+

 With Incremental Loading enabled, in certain conditions, scrolling or paging through the Report Viewer will cause additional rows to be loaded automatically instead of needing to click the Truncated Results Displayed alert icon each time.

 When a report qualifies for infinite scrolling, the Truncated Results Displayed alert icon and the Report Viewer's interactive sorts and filters dock will be hidden.

 Conditions for Infinite Scrolling

-Default supported data sources include Oracle, MySQL, DB2, Informix, Microsoft SQL Server, and PostgreSQL.
+- utilize a data source that supports range selection, such as Oracle, MySQL, DB2, Informix, Microsoft SQL Server, or PostgreSQL.

-The method used to construct the range limiting SQL statement depends on the data source, and can be customized by editing the dbconfigs.json and setting the
+The method used to construct the range limiting SQL statement depends on the Data Source, and can be customized by editing the dbconfigs.json and setting the

 "RowRangeMethodString" property for each source.
 See Constants and Enumerators: wrRowRangeSqlMethod for valid values.